-devel y H4 : Rock Channel, Site A is allocated for a mixed use opment of 30 dwellings in this location, subject to the ving criteria: a.
-The design of new development shall be innovative, of high architectural quality to enhance setting against the Rye Conservation Area and having regard to its riverside location, with green spaces, improved and accessible riverside walks including provision for the England South East Coastal Path; b.
-Access to the site will be via the existing track on the west side of the site, upgraded as necessary, with an improved access point onto the A259 as required by the Local Highway Authority; C. The development shall be designed to minimise and mitigate flood risk including appropriate surface and waste water drainage; and d.
-Development of the location will need to be undertaken on a comprehensive basis and/or according to an overall masterplan. e.
-Any development application may need to be informed by
+Policy H4: Rock Channel, Site A is allocated for at least 30 dwellings in this location, subject to the following criteria:

+- a.
+The design of new development shall be innovative, of high architectural quality to enhance setting against the Rye Conservation Area and having regard to its riverside location, with green spaces, improved and accessible riverside walks including provision for the England South East Coastal Path: - Access to the site will be via the existing track on the west side of the site, upgraded as necessary, with an improved access point onto the A259 as required by the Local Highway Authority; - c.
+A site specific flood risk assessment demonstrates that the residential development is safe for the lifetime of the development incorporating appropriate flood resilient and resistant measures including safe access and escape routes; - d.
+The development shall be designed so that if it is developed in phases, the form of the development does not prejudice the redevelopment of adjacent land; - e.
+Occupation of the development is phased to align with the delivery of sewerage infrastructure.